ingdicath/ft_services/README.md

 3. For Virtual Machine: [Install virtualBox](https://www.virtualbox.org/)
 4. For testing FTP server is highly recommended: [Install FileZilla](https://filezilla-project.org/)

-:warning: For the installations on Windows, if you are using powershell, be sure to run as Administrator.
 :wink: For testing in CODAM pcs, before run *setup.sh* script, you can use _CODAM_config.sh_ script.

+#### For setups on Windows: :warning:
+- If you are using powershell, be sure to run as Administrator.
+- For running script files, it is necessary to have installed a Linux-like interface (Cygwing e.g.).

 ---
 ## How to build :hammer: